Networking in Business for Craft Professionals

 Make it a give and take interaction so you each benefit from the experience.
 If you made a good connection and have a few things in common, exchange business cards.
 Email the person, or connect with them on social media once in a while to stay in touch if it feels appropriate; be sincere, don't just contact them when you're looking for something for your business.

-NEtworking Through Arts Associations
+Networking Through Arts Associations

 Consider joining your local artists' guild or council.
 You'll find great opportunities to develop real, mutually respectful and beneficial relationships with like-minded people.
 They'll be able to give you tips on local art business resources, and you'll have the inside track on the local art scene without ever having to put on a power suit or make a single cold call.

-PUsh Beyond Your Comfort Zone
+Push Beyond Your Comfort Zone

 Gather up your courage and push your boundaries a bit.
 If you feel a bout of shyness coming on in the midst of a business networking opportunity, ask yourself, realistically, what do you have to lose?